-This design offers a reusable pattern for ontology-guided LLM extraction: segment-level processing ensures each extraction operates on coherent, self-contained units; schema constraints embedded directly in prompts guide the LLM toward compliant outputs without post-hoc filtering \cite{pan2024_llm_kg_roadmap}; and provenance annotation at extraction time maintains traceable links to source text for regulatory auditability.
-The low temperature setting (0.1) ensures reproducible extractions across runs.
-This pattern can be adapted to other domains by substituting the ontology schema and adjusting prompt templates accordingly.
+This design realises a reusable pattern for ontology-constrained LLM extraction.
+Segment-level processing ensures that each extraction operates over a semantically coherent unit; ontology constraints embedded directly in the prompt guide the LLM toward structurally valid outputs without relying on post-hoc filtering \cite{pan2024_llm_kg_roadmap}; and provenance annotation at extraction time preserves traceable links to authoritative regulatory text.
+Together, these mechanisms provide the semantic discipline and governance guarantees required for constructing ESG metric knowledge graphs suitable for regulatory and audit contexts.